Springbok Solar Farm

 The Springbok Solar Farm is a 443 MWp (350 MWAC) photovoltaic power station in the northwestern Mojave Desert, near California City in eastern Kern County, California.
 The facility was developed and constructed by 8minutenergy Renewables in three phases.
 It is among the country's largest PV solar farms with a capacity of about 440 MWp (350 MWAC).

 Facility details

-The project was developed by 8minutenergy, the largest independent solar power developer in the United States.
+The project was developed by 8minutenergy, one of the largest independent solar power developers in the United States.
 The three Springbok solar facilities combined generate enough clean, renewable energy to serve more than 152,000 households.
 The amount of greenhouse gas emissions avoided is comparable to removing nearly 150,000 cars from the road.
 The power from all three projects is contracted to the Los Angeles Department of Water and Power.

 Project units

 The Springbok Solar Farm consists of 3 project units, or construction phases: